-Add a Math-Essay question to create an open-ended question that may require mathematical symbols in the response.
+Add a Math Short Answer question to create an open-ended question that may require mathematical symbols in the response.

 Enable student access to mathematical keyboards in the Symbols area.
-Add additional math keyboards by clicking +Options and selecting from the drop-down menu.
+Add additional math keyboards by clicking +Option and selecting from the drop-down menu.

 There is no limit to the number of math keyboards you can enable for a question.
 Students have the option to scroll through the keyboards and select the one they wish to use to answer the question while taking the assessment.

 - Select Text default mode for the regular text keyboard to display by default.

 - Select Math default mode for the math equation keyboard to display by default.

 - Students have the option to toggle between these keyboards regardless of which default mode you choose.

 Add a Text Block to define a list of custom units (such as g, kg, cm, oz etc.) that will not be rendered as LaTeX.
 Students can type in the units in a Text Block while answering a question with a numerical answer without having to switch back to the Text keyboard.